 CT-TREE will establish an Advisory Committee that includes stakeholders from the Connecticut Department of Children and Families and Department of Mental Health and Addiction Services, community providers, and transitional-aged youth living with substance use disorders.
 The initiative is funded by a five-year $2.7 million grant from the Substance Abuse and Mental Health Services Administration (SAMHSA) awarded to CHDI in June 2023.
 View the News Release announcing CT-TREE

 CHDI works with the State of Connecticut to improve early substance use identification initiation and treatment engagement for youth to reduce the use of higher levels of care through improved access to services.
-Outpatient Psychiatric Clinics for Children (OPCC) providers across the state who partner in this project will offer the following evidence-based substance use support to youth using substances through a team of clinicians and care coordinators:
+Outpatient Psychiatric Clinics for Children (OPCC) providers across the state who partner in this project will offer the following evidence-based substance use support to youth using substances through a team of clinicians and wraparound care coordinators:

 OPCC provider initiative partners include: